10 Common Reasons For "Cannot Run Macro May Not Be Available" Error

 9. Incorrect Subroutine Declaration

 The macro might not be defined correctly.
-Macros should start with the Sub
+Macros should start with the Sub keyword and must be closed with End Sub.
+If this structure is incorrect, Excel cannot find it to run.

 How to Check:

 - Open the VBA editor and look for the structure of your macro.
-Ensure it’s correctly formatted.
+Ensure itβs correctly formatted.

 10. Excel Installation Issues